mozilla/legal-docs/firefox_privacy_notice/en-US.md

 ### To send Mozilla usage statistics (also called "Telemetry") in non-release builds {: #telemetry .inproduct-link}

-Usage statistics or "Telemetry" is a feature of in Firefox that sends Mozilla usage, performance, and responsiveness statistics about user interface features, memory and hardware configuration.
-Your IP is also collected as a part of a standard web log.
+Usage statistics or "Telemetry" is a feature in Firefox that sends Mozilla usage, performance, and responsiveness statistics about user interface features, memory and hardware configuration.
+Your IP address is also collected as a part of a standard web log.
 Usage statistics are transmitted using SSL and help us improve future versions of Firefox.
 Once sent to Mozilla, usage statistics are aggregated and made available to a broad range of developers, including both Mozilla employees and public contributors.

 This feature is turned on by default in Nightly, Aurora and Beta builds of Firefox to help those users provide feedback to Mozilla.
 In the general release version of Firefox, this feature is turned off by default.